| Kynex is pleased to

 previous version.
 However, the real advantages of the new system are fully

 realized if you deal with multiple Accounts and Prime Brokers.
+Clients with a Single Account and Single

-Prime Broker
+Prime Broker Only the

 Execution mechanism’s general layout is changed.
 All trades will be allocated to your

+single Account and Prime Broker.
 Clients with a Single Account and

-Multiple Prime Brokers
+Multiple Prime Brokers The new

 Execution mechanism will now allow you to book a trade and allocate it